Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/03-Sources.md

 This could be handful when source is used as a parent for more than one virtual source.
 In such cases caching source allows not to calculate it multiple times.

-Thus, currently Checkita supports four general types of sources:
+Thus, currently Checkita supports the following types of sources:

 * File sources: read files from local or remote file systems (HDFS, S3, etc.);
 * Hive sources: read hive table from Hive catalogue;
-* Table sources: read tables from RDBMS via JDBC connection.
+* Table sources: read tables from RDBMS via JDBC connection (including Generic JDBC for Trino, Vertica, OpenSearch, etc.);
+* Iceberg sources: read Apache Iceberg tables via Spark catalog API;
 * Kafka sources: read topics from Kafka.
 * Greenplum sources: read tables from Greenplum via Pivotal Greenplum connector.
 * Custom sources: read from sources that are not supported directly in job configuration by providing all required Spark options to connect and read from unsupported source.

 All sources must be defined in `sources` section of job configuration.